 Once upon a time, associations were the singular source of industry information and knowledge.
 But today, they face stiff competition from other industry resources.
 Vendors and other organizations who are trying to sell their services to your members are producing their own educational content to get their attention.

-Perform a Google search on almost any topic, and you’ll find a lengthy list of conferences, mini-courses, workbooks, webinars, and podcasts being offered by industry corporations and other organizations.
+Perform a Google search on almost any topic, and you’ll find a lengthy list of educational programs like conferences, mini-courses, workbooks, webinars, and podcasts, being offered by industry corporations and other organizations.
 These organizations make sure their content appears when someone is actively searching for information, answers, and guidance.

 They are designed to build awareness and trust among the very same people you’re targeting for membership—young professionals.